roundelay/guessing-game/README.md

 (Autumn 2015).

 Updates:
+11/10/2015: Javascript updated to move questions into arrays, which just seems weird.
+CSS and images added to the webpage.
+Conditional formatting based on correct/incorrect answers applied.
-11/8/2015: Code updated to move questions into functions, and to move the alerts into the DOM.
+11/8/2015: Javascript updated to move questions into functions, and to move the alerts into the DOM.
 It's way less irritating that way.

 References:
 In creating the javascript for my guessing game, I referred to the "Javascript & JQuery" textbook by John Ducket.
 I also